Awareness

 2022

-• Easter Bunny made visits to St. John’s, Paradise, and Conception Bay South this year while visiting local children and businesses.
+• Easter Bunny was back on the streets of St. John’s, Paradise, and Conception Bay South, visiting children and local businesses.

 • Miles for Smiles Foundation moved its awareness campaign and strategies from April to October in an attempt to consolidate efforts with other Canadian provinces and increase national coverage.